-The procedure depicted in Figure 6.1B.3-1 is used by an NWDAF instance to request analytics context information from another NWDAF instance, using the Nnwdaf_AnalyticsInfo_Transfer service operation as defined in clause 7.3.3.
-This procedure, for example, can be called during an analytics subscription transfer procedure (as specified in clause 6.1B.2) to request the transfer of relevant analytics information.
+The procedure depicted in Figure 6.1B.3-1 is used by an NWDAF instance to request analytics context information from another NWDAF instance, using the Nnwdaf_AnalyticsInfo_ContextTransfer service operation as defined in clause 7.3.3.
+This procedure, for example, can be invoked during an analytics subscription transfer procedure (as specified in clause 6.1B.2) to request the transfer of relevant analytics context information.